How to Format a Blog Post for SEO

 Amount of Text

 No one likes reading a big block of text, especially on computers or mobile devices.
 Improve your blog post’s readability – and SEO – by breaking up paragraphs and sections into manageable chunks of information.
-Write smaller paragraphs, and insert a couple of subheadings for a extra structure.
+Write smaller paragraphs, and insert a couple of subheadings for extra structure.
 Using bulleted or numbered lists is another great practice.

 Knowing how to format a blog post is an integral part of writing a good-looking blog post that ranks well in search engine results.
 Outline your blog posts with headings, keep those paragraphs short, and add a list or two.
 The result: a well-structured blog post that readers and search engines will easily understand.